puppetlabs/puppet-docs/source/puppet/3.5/reference/ssl_autosign.markdown

 Policy-Based Autosigning
 -----

-> **Version note:** Policy-based autosigning is only available in Puppet 3.4 and later.

 In policy-based autosigning, the CA will run an external policy executable every time it receives a CSR.
 This executable will examine the CSR and tell the CA whether the certificate is approved for autosigning.
 If the executable approves, the certificate is autosigned; if not, it is left for manual review.

 ### Enabling Policy-Based Autosigning